-Informative advertising raises awareness of brands, products, services and ideas.
-These objectives vary depending on the type of business you run, the distribution channels available, and your overall marketing strategy.
-The key to all advertising is to attract the right buyers or, at least, engage potential buyers for closer scrutiny.
-Of all the objectives of advertising, there are three main advertising objectives that can help drive every business to greater success.Positioning is a combination of a business objective and a marketing objective.
+Informative advertising is used to raise awareness of brands, products, services and ideas.
+The objectives of advertising vary depending on the type of business, the distribution channels available, and the overall marketing strategy.
+The key to successful advertising is to attract the right buyers or, at least, engage potential buyers for closer scrutiny.
+Of all the objectives of advertising, there are three main objectives that can help drive every business to greater success.Positioning is a combination of a business objective and a marketing objective.

-Positioning is somewhere in the middle between a business objective and a marketing objective, but it has implications for both business and marketing.
-In essence, positioning boils down to how the company wants the customer to perceive its products or services.
-While they are similar, in some respects, don't confuse positioning with branding.
-The brand is based on emotional response, visual elements and identification with a culture built around a company, rather than on specific perceptions about products or services.
+It is how the company wants the customer to perceive its products or services.
+It is important to note that positioning is different from branding.
+Branding is based on emotional response, visual elements and identification with a culture built around a company, rather than on specific perceptions about products or services.
+For example, Apple rates the company as an innovator, but positions iPad as the leader in the tablet market.The next main objective of advertising is the marketing mix.

 This classic model consists of the product and the price, as well as the place and the promotion.
-The 4 P's cover an extremely wide range of factors, including public relations and advertising, while other factors do not, such as pricing strategy, inventory management and warranties.
-Deciding on the marketing mix helps the company clarify issues, such as how customers get the product or service and how much the company can expect to earn provisionally.
-It is the main objective of market promotion.
-By using appropriate means of market promotion, such as advertising, sales promotion, personal sales, etc., the company can stimulate the demand for the product.
+The 4 P's cover an extremely wide range of factors, including public relations and advertising, pricing strategy, inventory management and warranties.
+Deciding on the marketing mix helps the company clarify issues such as how customers get the product or service and how much the company can expect to earn provisionally.The third main objective of advertising is market promotion.
+By using appropriate means of market promotion such as advertising, sales promotion and personal sales, companies can stimulate demand for their products.